codeextra/AWS/AWS_Notes.md

 - IAM is global , users /roles/groups/policies included
 - username/pwd for console access and access id/security access key for CLI access (generated and emailed)
 - Root Account has admin access
+- ONLY one IAM role per EC2 instance

 S3
 - S3 bucket names are global